|This page describes the|

 The bridge is first zero calibrated with the test short circuits.
 The measurement is then made on the device-under-test using an external signal source and an radio external detector.

 The bridge is brought to balance internally with variable capacitance elements for the Complex Z or Y. The Real part of Z or Y is balanced by a variable resistor.
 Now this part is stunning.
 A variable resistor, a "pot" is a mechanical component of very uncertain calibration and a complex impedance that is not "canonical".
 The R218 uses a "pure" resistor.
 Only it is not a resistor, it uses a thermistor to balance the bridge.
 The thermistor is heated to change its resistance is response to the front panel controls.
 The user thinks he is turning a pot.
 Not so.
 The front panel resistance arm controls are made from precision wire wound resistors.
 There is an internal Wheatstone bridge based servo that makes the thermistor track , exactly, the resistance assembled from a switched network of wirewound references.
 This is done by modulating a 50Hz supply that is transformer coupled to the thermistor but is still isolated by chokes from the measurement path.
-The thermistor has a range from low ohms to about a kiloohm.
+The thermistor has a range from low ohms to about a kilo ohm.
 Its AC impedance reactance does not sensibly change over this range and the measurement path does not have to traverse an uncertain network of switches and pots.
 The design is ingenious.
-Its the sort of "alien artifact" design that HP used to do at this time.
+Its the sort of "alien artifact" design that HP used to do at this time in the 1960s.

 The resistance standards are true standard resistors.
 They are all "wickles" or wirewould resistors.
 Not the kind we are accustomed to.
 When Siemens made a precision resistor they wound a calculated length of fine wire on a spool and called it a resistor!